she-code-africa/SCAMP-Cohort6-Technical-Assessment/beginner/productmanagement.md

 ## Submission

-- Submit the link to your google docs file on the application form here: https://bit.ly/SCA-mentee-C6
+- Submit the link to your google docs file on the application form here: [SCA Events](http://shecodeafrica.org/events)

 *Good luck!*